Four key learnings from Cannabis Europa Paris

 4. A Market in the Making

-Cannabis Europa has proven there is an intellectual appetite for the European cannabis industry.
+Cannabis Europa Paris has proven there is an intellectual appetite for the European cannabis industry.
 Speakers, sponsors and attendees have created an atmosphere conducive to political and social change.
 But this is just the beginning.

 In 2019, our inaugural European Cannabis Week will feature political, science, health, investment, cultural and networking events, all focused on the emerging cannabis market.
 Spearheaded by our flagship conference, Cannabis Europa London on June 24th and 25th, the event will bring together the brightest minds in the industry to find solutions to uniquely European issues.